keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 Programming broadly consists of two categories of functions:

-  1. **Pure functions** which produce the same result for the same argument, for all arguments.
+  1. **Pure functions** which produce the same result for the same argument, for _all_ arguments.
 They are **deterministic**.
-  2. **Impure functions** which produce different results for the same argument, for any argument.
+  2. **Impure functions** which produce different results for the same argument, for _any_ argument.
 They are **nondeterministic**.

 Nondeterminism arises from _outputs dependent on factors other than input_ to a function.
-These factors are referred to as **side effects** as **implicit input**.
-In addition, functions may produce side effects as **implicit output**.
+These factors are referred to as **side effects**. **Implicit input** as a side effect may affect the output of a function, but in addition a function may produce side effects as **implicit output**.

-Both categories of functions may produce their results in **unknown quantities** along any measurable dimension, such as presence, length, or validity of their result. _These quantities require specific knowledge of a given input in order to be known with certainty in the result._ Unknown quantities are nondeterministic in impure functions as they are particularly influenced by side effects.
+Both categories of functions may produce their results in **unknown quantities** along any measurable dimension, such as presence, length, or validity of their result. _These quantities require specific knowledge of a given input in order to be known with certainty in the result._ Unknown quantities are categorically nondeterministic in impure functions as they are particularly influenced by side effects.

 ### Manifesting complexity

 #### Nondeterminism

-Nondeterminism as a dependence on factors other than initial state and input arises when a function `f: A => B` maps to a different member of `B` for any number of times `f` has been applied to the same member of `A`. _This means that `f` is influenced by implicit input that occurs independent of its signature._
+Nondeterminism as a dependence on factors other than initial state and input arises when a function `f: A => B` maps to a different member of `B` for any number of times `f` has been applied to the same member of `A`. _This means that `f` is influenced by implicit input that occurs independent of its type signature._

-An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
-This mapping is influenced by some side effect or _implicit input_ which is external to the function's signature of `() => Int`:
+An extreme example of a nondeterministic function is a true random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
+This mapping is influenced by some side effect or _implicit input_ which is external to the function's type signature of `() => Int`:

 :::{.numberLines}
 ```scala